Hundred Days: Abdication of Napoleon (22 June)

-On arriving at Paris, three days after Waterloo, Napoleon still clung to the hope of concerted national resistance, but the temper of the chambers and of the public generally forbade any such attempt.
+On arriving at Paris, three days after Waterloo, Napoleon still clung to the hope of concerted national resistance, but the temper of the two chambers of Parliament and of the public generally forbade any such attempt.
 Napoleon and his brother Lucien Bonaparte were almost alone in believing that, by dissolving the chambers and declaring Napoleon dictator, they could save France from the armies of the powers now converging on Paris.
 Even Davout, minister of war, advised Napoleon that the destiny of France rested solely with the chambers.
 Clearly, it was time to safeguard what remained, and that could best be done under Talleyrand's shield of legitimacy.
 Jean Jacques Régis de Cambacérès was the minister of justice during this time and was a close confidant of Napoleon.

 Napoleon himself at last recognised the truth.
 When Lucien pressed him to "dare", he replied, "Alas, I have dared only too much already".
 On 22 June 1815 he abdicated in favour of his son, Napoleon II, well knowing that it was a formality, as his four-year-old son was in Austria.